13 Colonies Worksheets | Colonial America

 A pattern of jobs and industries emerged in colonial America according to the different regions.
 Read the descriptions and choose the occupation in this MCQ worksheet and learn about the jobs in the colonies.

-Equip students with this chart that helps compare the colonies and find out how they differ from each other in terms of climate, religion, occupation, reasons for settlement, form of government and more.
+Equip 6th grade and 7th grade students with this printable chart that helps compare the colonies and find out how they differ from each other in terms of climate, religion, occupation, reasons for settlement, form of government and more.

-This worksheet features questions based on the comparison chart.
+This printable worksheet for grade 6 and grade 7 features questions based on the comparison chart.
 Analyze the distinguishing features of the three colonial regions and answer the questions.
 Great stuff to test comprehension!

 Put on your thinking caps, and get prepared to solve this bunch of exciting colonial-America riddles.
 Read the descriptions, guess the name of the colony, and reiterate a few facts about each of the thirteen colonies.